gem/oq-engine/doc/manual/oq-manual.rst

 -  ScenarioRisk

 These seven demos use Nepal as the region of interest.
-An example exposuremodel has been developed for this region, comprising 9,063 assets distributed amongst 2,221 locations (due to the existence of more than one asset at the same location).
+An example *Exposure Model* has been developed for this region, comprising 9,063 assets distributed amongst 2,221 locations (due to the existence of more than one asset at the same location).
 A map with the distribution of the number of buildings throughout Nepal is presented in